 Here are some common causes of death in adult Pug adults:

 - Heat Stroke: In general, Pugs do not do well in extreme temperatures.
-Because of their tight coats, these dogs can feel the slightest temperature changes.
+Because of their tight coats, these dogs can feel the slightest temperature change.
 Sadly, adult Pugs are very prone to overheating.
 In fact, Pugs are one of the dog breeds that are most affected by heat strokes.

 - Gastric Torsion: Gastric-dilation volvulus, also known as bloat or gastric torsion, is a deadly condition in Pugs.
 This health problem requires immediate medical attention as it can kill a Pug in a matter of hours.
 Bloat occurs when the stomach of a dog twists due to high volumes of food and water intake.